Videomancer

 - Parameter knob, switch, and fader LEDs indicate the currently focused Parameter: 1 through 12

-- Motion knob LEDs indicate the active Motion control: Time, Space, Slope
+- Modulation knob LEDs indicate the focused Modulation control: Time, Space, Slope

 - Start and Stop LEDs indicate transport playback status